 How Coaching Begins

-Typically, we will arrange a time to have an initial discussion and a sample coaching session – for us to get to know each other a little and to answer any questions you may have.
-If you feel like pursuing coaching with me, I’ll send you a Welcome Package containing: our Coaching Agreement, the ICF Code of Ethics, a Discovery Questionnaire, as well as a Strengths Assessment and we will also book our first session together, which will be in-person if you are in the Toronto area.
+Typically, we will arrange a time to have an initial discussion called a Coaching Exploration Session – for us to get to know each other a little and to answer any questions you may have.
+If you choose to hire me as your life/executive coach, I’ll send you a Welcome Package containing: our Coaching Agreement, a Discovery Questionnaire, as well as several assessments & surveys including a Character Strengths Assessment, and we will also book our first session together, which will be in-person if you are in the Toronto area.

-Prior to the first session, you will fill out and send to me your self-discovery questionnaire and the results of the personal strengths assessment (which I will review before our first session).
+Prior to the first session, you’ll fill out and send to me your self-discovery questionnaire and the results of the various assessments (which I’ll thoroughly review before our first session).

 The Discovery Phase

-We’ll do ongoing strengths and values work in future sessions and we’ll also identify and get to know your Inner Critic (or Gremlin).
-Over time coaching will help you create ways to decrease its impact on you.
+We’ll do ongoing strengths and values work in first number of sessions, as well as, identify and get to know your Inner Critic (or Gremlin).
+Over time, coaching will help you create ways to decrease its impact on you.

-After the first 2 or 3 foundational sessions, you will bring any topic of discussion you want to the session and we’ll explore it.
+After the first several foundational sessions, you will bring any topic of discussion you want to the session and we’ll explore it.
 You are always at choice about what you wish to talk about, explore and move towards (or away from).

 You can bring issues, problems or challenges on the one hand – and on the other, you can bring topics you wish to celebrate and acknowledge.